 The Merriam-Webster dictionary defines the word “vulnerable” as the capability of being physically or emotionally open to attack or damage.
 The Macmillan dictionary claims that someone who is vulnerable is weak or easy to hurt physically or mentally.
 Why should I want to be vulnerable?
 You might say to yourself.
 Vulnerability in a relationship is not a bad thing and I would present my reasons as you read further.
-A vulnerable individual is a strong person who is willing to put themselves out there, with the mindset that things may or may not go as planned.
+A vulnerable individual is a strong person who is willing to put himself out there, with the mindset that things may or may not go as planned.
 However, not many people can do that or are willing to.

-I’m not in search of sanctity, sacredness, purity; these things are found after this life, not in this life; but in this life I search to be completely human: to feel, to give, to take, to laugh, to get lost, to be found, to dance, to love, to lust and to be human.-C. JoyBell.
+I’m not in search of sanctity, sacredness, purity; these things are found after this life, not in this life; but in this life, I search to be completely human: to feel, to give, to take, to laugh, to get lost, to be found, to dance, to love, to lust and to be human.-C. JoyBell.

-You hear people say “I don’t trust anyone!”, “it’s really bad to open up to people!”, “it might backfire!”, “People only use the information they know to hurt you”.
+You hear people say “I don’t trust anyone!”, “it’s really bad to open up to people!”, “It might backfire!”, “People only use the information they know to hurt you”.
 The question that should be raised here is “who are you opening up to? what kind of people do you have in your corner“.
-This is not to say that there are not people capable of all sort of betrayals or there won’t be anyone that would mess up because I will be lying if I said that.
+This is not to say that there are not people capable of all sorts of betrayals or there won’t be anyone that would mess up because I will be lying if I said that.

 However, why would you want to alienate yourself from the possibility of a happy ending or favorable outcome.
 What if there is the slightest chance or opportunity for everything to turn out great?
 If you are willing to overlook the possibilities ahead then you should be ready to overlook the risks too.